FOR IMMEDIATE RELEASE:

-Free Resources Identify Top Scams Facing Michigan’s Military Community and Ways to Fight Back
+Free Resources Identify Top Scams Facing Alabama’s Military Community and Ways to Fight Back

 According to an AARP survey, one in three military/veteran adults reported losing money to scams that are specifically trying to take advantage of the trust they have in the military community.
 Veterans, active-duty service members and their families are 40% more likely to lose money to scams and fraud than the civilian population.
 These individuals lost more than $267 million in 2021, up from $102 million in 2020 (a 162% increase), according to the Federal Trade Commission.

-“Targeting scams at members of the military community is unconscionable,” said Paula D. Cunningham, director of AARP Michigan.
+“Targeting scams at members of the military community is unconscionable,” said Candi Williams, AARP Alabama State Director.
 “AARP has launched this effort to alert veterans and their families of the latest scams and how to avoid them.”

 Top scams aimed at veterans include: